johnros/johnros.github.com/books.md

 21. Anderson, T.W. __An introduction to multivariate statistical analysis__.

 22. __The Princeton Companion to Applied Mathematics__.
-If you ever asked yourself "I wonder what does ZZZ means?", and didn't trust Wikipedia.
+For short, readable, and authoritative explanations of EVERYTHING in applied mathematics.

+23. Bryant, R.E., and O'Hallaron D.R. __Computer Systems: A Programmer’s Perspective__.
+If you want to know how a computer works, for the purpose of programming (not maitaining it).

 Feel free to use this list, and recommend more entries.